 /cost displays the cost in tokens and dollars for the current session.
 The mistake: believing this cost includes previous sessions or represents the total monthly bill.

-60% of users confuse session cost with cumulative cost. /cost only reports the active session: tokens consumed since the last Claude Code launch.
+many confuse session cost with cumulative cost. /cost only reports the active session: tokens consumed since the last Claude Code launch.

 /cost Metric | What It Measures | What It Does NOT Measure |